 In addition, the modeling process can be made more efficient by using 3D character design software that has robust tools for automating tasks and streamlining the modeling process.
 However, the quality of the final model will ultimately depend on the skills and experience of the modeler.

-Ultimately, the amount of time it takes to 3D model a character will depend on the project’s specific requirements, the modeler’s skills, and the tools and software being used.
+Ultimately, the amount of time it takes to 3D model a character will depend on the specific requirements of the project, the skills of the modeler, and the tools and software being used.
 With the right tools and experience, it is possible to create high-quality 3D character models in a relatively short amount of time.

 Five Steps of Character Modeling